jolisdegats/jolisdegats/README.md

   <br/>
 <h2>Current projects</h2>
- <samp>- An HR tool for managers we're building with some dev friends (team of 5) / super early stage<br/>
+ <samp>- An <strike>HR tool for managers</strike> App to help people learn new stuff based on swapcards with some dev friends (team of 5) / super early stage -- more coming soon !<br/>
 - A personal project I have in mind for a while -actually for the last 3 years...- using React, Apollo/GraphQL + a headless CMS.
 Super excited to show you guys!<br/>
  - A project TBD to give TypeScript a try</samp>